Itsyourdriver/CustomDoors-Fixed/README.md

 # This code needs cleanup and is NOT ready for large scale servers or merging into the original plugin!
-If you have any questions contact me.
+I do not plan on adding builds as the original repo has no license.
+If you need help compiling join the NorthwoodAPI Discord server.
 # CustomDoors
 More doors = More fun !
 Allows server owners to add custom doors and items to the map.